pac4j/jee-pac4j/README.md

 ### Protect an url (authentication + authorization)

-You can protect an url and require the user to be authenticated by a client (and optionnally have the appropriate roles / permissions) by using the `RequiresAuthenticationFilter`:
+You can protect an url and require the user to be authenticated by a client (and optionally have the appropriate roles / permissions) by using the `RequiresAuthenticationFilter`:

     <filter>
         <filter-name>FacebookAdminFilter</filter-name>